rials13/Linux-Hypervisor/README.md

 -My config:
 Mobo + processor: Gigabyte z97x-SOC-CF with i7-4790
-16x Slot 1: MSI GTX970 - passed through to VMs
+- 16x Slot 1: MSI GTX970 - passed through to VMs
-16x Slot 3: R9 290 - primary
+- 16x Slot 3: R9 290 - primary
-16x Slot 4: Fresco Logic FL1100 USB 3.0 - passed through to VMs
+- 16x Slot 4: Fresco Logic FL1100 USB 3.0 - passed through to VMs

-This motherboard does not properly separate iommu groups so ACS override patch it required.
+This motherboard does not properly separate iommu groups so ACS override patch it required. sudo uname -r for checking what kernel is running

+Manjaro:
+ACS override patch linux-vfio AUR package in /etc/default/grub GRUB_CMDLINE_LINUX_DEFAULT add pcie_acs_override=downstream,multifunction

+Mint:
+Download (a version with a kerel higher than the one running) the headers and image file from https://queuecumber.gitlab.io/linux-acs-override/

+use sudo dpkg -i <file-name.deb> on both files then reboot sudo uname -r to verify the new ACS patched kernel is running